Victims of Hudson River helicopter crash identified as family visiting from Spain and pilot

 Siemens issued a statement overnight saying, "We are deeply saddened by the tragic helicopter crash in which Agustin Escobar and his family lost their lives.
 Our heartfelt condolences go out to all their loved ones."

-The prime minister of Spain also reacted to news of the crash, writing on social media, "I share in the grief of the victims' loved ones at this heartbreaking time."
+The prime minister of Spain also reacted to news of the crash on social media, writing in Spanish, "I share in the grief of the victims' loved ones at this heartbreaking time."

-The pilot also died in the crash, authorities said.
+The helicopter pilot was also killed in the crash, authorities said.
 That name has not been released.

 What we know about the Hudson River helicopter crash

-The Federal Aviation Administration and National Transportation Safety Board are investigating what went wrong, and the NTSB is expected to provide an update sometime Friday.
+The Federal Aviation Administration and National Transportation Safety Board are investigating what went wrong, and the NTSB is expected to provide an update Friday afternoon.

 The flight departed from the Wall Street heliport at 3 p.m. and radar data shows it flew north along the Manhattan skyline, then back south toward the Statue of Liberty.